 At NAR, we take pride in our work.
 With the generous support of the University of Northern Iowa, North American Review provides a learning experience for people interested in independent literary publishing.
 We are uniquely situated to provide genuine production experience with a magazine that is read and shared globally.
 We are also committed to the education and further development of the literary publishing community within the state of Iowa.
 This means teaching the concepts, skills, and ethics of independent literary publishing to ensure smaller voices can be heard in a world of ever-larger media entities.

-Grant Tracey, author of the detective novel Cheap Amusements and story collection Final Stanzas, is fiction editor of the North American Review and an English professor at the University of Northern Iowa, where he teaches film and creative writing.
-Thrice nominated for a Pushcart Prize, he has published nearly fifty short stories, and three previous collections He has acted in over twenty community theater productions, and has published critical work on Samuel Fuller and James Cagney.
+Grant Tracey, author of the detective novel Cheap Amusements and story collection Final Stanzas, is fiction editor of the North American Review and an English professor at the University of Northern Iowa, where he teaches film, modern drama, and creative writing.
+Thrice nominated for a Pushcart Prize, he has published nearly fifty short stories, and three previous collections.
+He has acted in over twenty community theater productions, and has published critical work on Samuel Fuller and James Cagney.
 He lives in Cedar Falls, Iowa.

 Rachel Morgan is the author of the chapbook, Honey & Blood, Blood & Honey (Final Thursday Press, 2017).
-She is a co-editor of Fire Under the Moon: An Anthology of Contemporary Slovene Poetry (Black Dirt Press) and her work is included in the anthology, Fracture: Essays, Poems, and Stories on Fracking in America (Ice Cube Press 2016).
+She is a co-editor of Fire Under the Moon: An Anthology of Contemporary Slovene Poetry (Black Dirt Press) and her work is included in the anthology, Fracture: Essays, Poems, and Stories on Fracking in America (Ice Cube Press, 2016).
 Her work recently appeared or is forthcoming in Crazyhorse, Prairie Schooner, Boulevard, Salt Hill, Bellevue Literary Review, DIAGRAM, and Barrow Street.
-Currently she teaches at the University of Northern Iowa and is the Poetry Editor for the North American Review.
+Currently she teaches at the University of Northern Iowa and is poetry editor for the North American Review.

-Gary Kelley has studied painting and design at the University of Northern Iowa earning a BA in art.
-His early career focused on graphic design and art direction until the late 1970’s when painting and design experiences merged into career as illustrator.
-As an illustrator, his awards have included 27 gold and silver medals from the Society of Illustrators in New York; also Best-In-Show recognition in New York and Los Angeles Illustrators’ Exhibitions.
-He was elected to Society of illustrators (NY) Hall of Fame 2007.
+Gary Kelley has studied painting and design at the University of Northern Iowa earning him a BA in art.
+His early career focused on graphic design and art direction until the late 1970s when his painting and design experiences merged into a career as an illustrator.
+As an illustrator, his awards include 27 gold and silver medals from the Society of Illustrators in New York; also Best-In-Show recognition in New York and Los Angeles Illustrators’ Exhibitions.
+He was inducted into the Society of Illustrators (NY) Hall of Fame in 2007.